 - Cough-Cold medicines – Antiallergics (like levocetirizine and montelukast), or cough syrups may be prescribed for symptomatic relief.

-- Antivirals – Antivirals like favipiravir or antiparasitic medicines with antiviral action like ivermectin or hydroxychloroquine may be prescribed by the treating doctor depending on viral load, symptom severity, and clinical experience.
-Antiviral agents may help reduce viral shedding and recovery time.
+- Antivirals – Ivermectin and hydroxychloroquine were part of the homecare protocol in some countries like India in the first and second wave in 2020-21, however apart from being economical their effectiveness or benefit especially with respect to the new Omicron strain are doubtful, therefore are now not routinely recommended.
+Antivirals like favipiravir or the new molnupiravir may be prescribed by the treating doctor in very selective cases depending on viral load, symptom severity, risk factors and comorbidities present, vaccination status, and clinical experience.
+Antiviral agents may help reduce viral shedding, recovery time and hospitalization risk.
 However, none of these medicines have definite or proven value in treating COVID.
 Therefore, do not panic if these medicines are not prescribed or available, and do not take these medicines on your own without a doctor’s prescription or advice.

 - Antibiotics – These drugs like azithromycin and doxycycline are prescribed when a secondary bacterial infection is suspected.
 Symptoms like significant throat pain, difficulty in swallowing, and thick greenish-yellow mucus (phlegm) being coughed out, are suggestive.
 They are not to be used routinely.